byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-ou | Course OU to provide the API with topicId | Topic ID to use to match against API results to find the correct filepath
+ou: String | Course OU to provide the API with
+topicId: String | Topic ID to use to match against API results to find the correct filepath

 Returns | Details
 --|---